Snigdha-09/BTP/README.md

 # BTP
-# Thisrepository contains the code written for my BTP titled Scheduling Mobile Charging Stations
+This repository contains the code written for my BTP titled Scheduling Mobile Charging Stations